morningred88/Power-BI/Shaping_Data/PowerBI_Query_Editor.md

 Appending queries allow you to stack 2 or more tables that share the exact same column structure and data type.

+### Merging queries vs Appending queries

+Both merging and appending are similar by adding information to the existing table.

+But they are different, merging making table wider by adding more columns, and appending makes table taller by adding more rows.